chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 }
 ```

-Configure the jobs by sending the payload to the `configure` endpoint, where the configuration file is saved as `config.json
+Configure the jobs by sending the JSON payload to the `configure` endpoint.
+Save the JSON file as `config.json`
 in the current working directory.
 ```bash
 curl -s -H "api-token: $TOKEN" -X PUT --data "@config.json" https://{{< example_fqdn "automate" >}}/api/v0/data-lifecycle/config
 ```

-If you only wish to configure a specific endpoint you can send the `job_settings` for that endpoint to the sub-resource you
+If you wish to configure a specific endpoint only, you can specify the `job_settings` for that
-wish to configure.
-For example, if we only wished to configure compliance settings we could create a smaller JSON payload:
+data type and configure it using data types sub-resource.
+For example, if you want to configure
+compliance settings create a smaller JSON payload:

 ```json
 { "job_settings": [